 General Practitioner Locums

 From time to time we have to employ GP locums (who are fully qualified general practitioners) to help us out during times of holiday, sickness and maternity leave cover.

 Your Health Care Team Practice Staff

 Alison Pound is the practice manager and has overall responsibility for the administration of the practice.
-If you have any queries, comments, suggestions or complaints concerning the practice she is available to discuss them with you.

 The ladies behind the reception desk are there to assist you in making emergency and routine appointments to see your doctor, undertake repeat prescriptions, answer numerous and varied questions, and help and assist at all times.
 It is a legal requirement that confidential patient records are maintained at all times by all staff.